ek33450505/Daily-Shceduler/README.md

-# Work Day Scheduler Starter Code
+# Third-Party APIs Challenge: Work Day Scheduler
-User Story
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively

-Acceptance Criteria
-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
-THEN I can enter an event
-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+## Description
+The purpose of this project was to create a daily planner for to help me with my busy work schedule.
+I need the ability to add important events to a daily planner in order to manage my time effectively.
+When the planner is opened the current time and date is set at the top.
+As I scroll down the page I am presented with time blocks and for each hour during my time at work (9am-5pm).
+Time blocks are color coded to show past, future and current time windows.
+When I click on a block I am able to insert, edit and save the text to local storage so that it is still available to me after I refresh the page.

+## Screenshot

+## Links
+Deployed Application:

+Github Repository:

+## Credits
+This project, as part of my course work with Trilogy Education Services, was clone from the GitHub user Xanderomus (https://github.com/Xandromus).
+Xanderomus